sbercloud-terraform/terraform-provider-sbercloud/examples/dcs/redis-single/README.md

 ### Notes

-You can get the list of flavor names by execuring [this API call](https://support.hc.sbercloud.ru/api/dcs/dcs-api-0312040.html).
+You can get the list of flavor names by execuring [this API call](https://support.hc.sbercloud.ru/api/dcs/dcs-api-0312040.html) or by looking at the DCS instance creation process in the console.